top of page

 GRAMMY and Emmy Award-winning baritone Reginald Smith, Jr., the 2021 U.S. representative at the BBC Cardiff Singer of the World Competition, has been lauded as a "passionate performer" (The New York Times) with a voice that is "electric, hall-filling" (The Baltimore Sun), "thrillingly dramatic" (Opera News) and "one of the most exciting baritone sounds to come along in years" (Opera News).

-Last season, Smith made his Santa Fe Opera debut as Scarpia in Tosca and returned to the Houston Grand Opera to take on the title role in Falstaff.
-He sang the role of Amonasro in the Lyric Opera of Chicago's production of Aida immediately after jumping in as for the company’s production of Terence Blanchard’s Champion, inspiring New City Stage to write, "Baritone Reginald Smith Jr., who was so magnificent as the older Emile in Champion, made a chilling Amonasro in what is often a throwaway role."
+In the 2023-24 season, Smith made his Santa Fe Opera debut in Tosca and returned to the Houston Grand Opera to take on the title role in Falstaff.
+He sang the role of Amonasro in Lyric Opera of Chicago's production of Aida immediately after jumping in for the company’s production of Terence Blanchard’s Champion – inspiring New City Stage to write, "Baritone Reginald Smith Jr., who was so magnificent as the older Emile in Champion, made a chilling Amonasro in what is often a throwaway role."
 In concert, he returned as the featured baritone soloist for the Dallas Symphony Orchestra's Christmas Pops performances.

-Smith is a Grand Finals winner of the 2015 Metropolitan Opera National Council Auditions and a Houston Grand Opera Studio graduate.
+Smith is the 2021 U.S. representative at the BBC Cardiff Singer of the World Competition, a Grand Finals winner of the 2015 Metropolitan Opera National Council Auditions, and a Houston Grand Opera Studio graduate.
 Besides receiving recognition from the Dallas Opera Guild Competition, the Mildred Miller International Vocal Competition, and the Licia Albanese-Puccini Foundation Vocal Competition, Smith has earned first place in the National Opera Association Competition: Scholarship Division, Orpheus Vocal Competition: Young Artist Division, George London Vocal Competition: Top Prize (George London Award) and Gerda Lissner International Vocal Competition: Top Prize.
 He also received a 2015 Sara Tucker Study Grant and a 2016 Career Grant from the William Matheus Sullivan Foundation.

 bottom of page